 Read the Management Procedure for Southern Bluefin Tuna on the Commission for the Conservation of Southern Bluefin Tuna website.

-To export from an Australian commercial fishery, the fishery must be approved as a wildlife trade operation by the Department of the Environment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+To export from an Australian commercial fishery, the fishery must be approved as a wildlife trade operation by the Department of Climate Change, Energy, the Environment and Water under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The Southern Bluefin Tuna Fishery was declared an approved wildlife trade operation for a further 3 years in 2013.
-This allows southern bluefin tuna to be exported until 2016.
-The Department of the Environment has included several recommendations on the wildlife trade operation approval and AFMA must adhere to these throughout the 3-year period.
+The Southern Bluefin Tuna Fishery was declared an approved wildlife trade operation for a further three years in 2022.
+This allows southern bluefin tuna to be exported until 11 November 2025.
+The Department of Climate Change, Energy, the Environment and Water has included several recommendations on the wildlife trade operation approval and AFMA must adhere to these throughout the three-year period.

 Read the details of the Southern Bluefin Tuna Fishery wildlife trade approval and conditions.